Your trusted partner in cosmetic care abroad

 Tuberous breast correction in Thailand costs 40–60% less than in the US ($9,800–$17,500), Australia (A$9,100–A$15,800), and the UK (£7,700–£13,300).
 The savings are particularly pronounced because this is multi-technique reconstructive surgery that carries premium pricing at home.
 Our partner hospitals hold JCI accreditation with surgeons who carry equivalent board certifications.

-Types of Tuberous Breast Correction in Thailand
+Types of Tuberous Breast Correction

 The Grolleau classification grades tuberous deformity into three types based on severity.
-The surgical approach scales accordingly — mild cases need less intervention, severe cases require the full combination.
+The surgical approach scales accordingly: mild cases need less intervention, severe cases require the full combination.

 Type I (Lower Medial Deficiency)